wqweto/VbAsyncSocket/README.md

 3. `mdTlsSodium` is a stripped down compact backend with dependency on libsodium for crypto primitives (no ASM thunking used) with a total compiled size of 64KB.

 The VB6 with thunks backend implementation auto-detects AES-NI and PCLMULQDQ instruction set availability on client machine and switches to [performance optimized implementation of AES](https://github.com/wqweto/VbAsyncSocket/blob/4b7f4d8bc650688e2b6ad5460c997ed1df26d2e0/lib/thunks/sshaes.c#L100-L240)[-GCM](https://github.com/wqweto/VbAsyncSocket/blob/4b7f4d8bc650688e2b6ad5460c997ed1df26d2e0/lib/thunks/gf128.c#L116-L165) which is even faster that OS native SSPI/Schannel implementation of this cipher suit.
-The VB6 with thunks backend and native backend support legacy OSes up to NT 4.0 while libsodium DLL is compiled with XP support only.
+The VB6 with thunks backend and native backend support legacy OSes up to NT 4.0 and Windows 98 while libsodium DLL is compiled with XP support only.

 ### Usage